Upsilon invariants from cyclic branched covers: An invariance principle

 Let $\mathcal{C}_\Q$ denote the set of triples $(Y, K, \s)$, where $Y$ is a rational homology sphere, $K \subset Y$ is a null-homologous knot, and $\s \in \Spinc (Y)$, considered up to rational concordance. $\mathcal{C}_\Q$ has a group structure induced by connected sum

-In this group structure rationally slice knots represent the class zero, and the inverse corresponds to taking the mirror image $-(Y, K, \s)= (-Y, -K, \overline{\s})$.
-Here $-K$ denotes the knot $K$ endowed with its opposite orientation, and $\overline{\s}$ denotes the conjugate of $\s$.
+In this group structure rationally slice knots represent the trivial element, and the inverse corresponds to taking the mirror image $-(Y, K, \s)= (-Y, -K, \overline{\s})$.
+Here $-Y$ stands for the three-manifold $Y$ with its reversed orientation, and $-K$ is the knot $K$ with its orientation reversed.